This is my 2004 translation of John’s gospel.

 full of grace [χαριτος, ‘charm,’ ‘giftedness’] and truth.

 6 There came a man, sent by god, named John.
-7 This one came to testify testimony concerning the light, to the end that all might believe on account of him.
+7 This one came to testify testimony concerning the light, to the end that all might believe because of him.
 8 That one was not the light, but he testified concerning the light.

 I am a voice crying out in the wilderness, prepare the way of the lord, [Isa 40:3]